The Software Toolworks: Expansion (1983–1987)

 In 1983, Toolworks was joined by Joe Abrams, Bilofsky's cousin.
-That same year, the company moved into a proper, three-room office on the 11th floor of a Sherman Oaks bank building, opposite of the Sherman Oaks Galleria.
+That same year, the company moved into a proper, three-room office on the 11th floor of a Sherman Oaks bank building, opposite Sherman Oaks Galleria.
 This move was made possible by Toolworks' growing sales, and by this time, its products were sold through more than 50 Heathkit stores, and it had released a total of 40 products by 1984.
 That year, distributor Software Country and its manager, Les Crane, licensed Toolworks' versions of Adventure and ELIZA for a software compilation disk titled Golden Oldies Vol I, which was released the following year.
 Subsequently, Crane agreed with Abrams that Software Country would market a chess game developed by Toolworks; for this project, Toolworks brought on Mike Duffy, who had ported MyChess to IBM PC and PCjr, and the team developed Chessmaster 2000.
 Crane stepped up the marketing efforts for the game, paying US$10,000 for the cover photo.
 Bilofsky described this change as the "emphatic end of the Ziploc bag era".
 Chessmaster 2000 was released in 1986 and sold 100,000 copies within seven months.
 Building from this success, Toolworks and Software Country merged in October 1986, with Toolworks as the surviving entity.
 The merged company then bought Priority Software Packaging, a disk duplication and software packaging company, the following November.

 Following the merger, Crane conceived a typing application in which the user would be guided by Mavis Beacon, a fictional typing instructor who would correct the user's mistakes.
 The product, Mavis Beacon Teaches Typing, was developed by Bilofsky, Duffy and Norman Worthington from Bilofsky's home in six months, with Duffy often working more than 140 hours per week.
 The team aimed at making the application more fun to keep users engaged, thus it incorporated large quantities of text it deemed interesting, generated mistake analyses, and made it visually appealing.
 Renée L'Espérance, a Haitian woman whom Crane and Abrams had met at a Saks Fifth Avenue store, was contracted to represent Mavis Beacon.
 Due to her darker skin, several stores initially refused to sell the application when it was released in 1987.
 This changed when a positive review of the application published in The New York Times generated much demand, restoring all of Toolworks' usual distribution channels within two weeks.